R. Sankar: Personal life

+Public Life

+He started his professional life as a teacher and then became the principal of Sivagiri High School in 1931.
+During this period he became closely associated with Sree Narayana Dharma Paripalana Yogam.
+In 1932 he became active in political space by being part of Nivarthana Agitation or Abstention movement.
+In 1936 he started practicing in Kollam Court as an advocate and was drawn to freedom movement and became an active member of the Travancore State Congress by 1938.

 Later, he took a break from the Congress party and began to work in the SNDP Yogam.
 During his long association with the SNDP Yogam of over 13 years, he served as its General Secretary for over a span of 10 years and President and Chief of the SN Trust.
+In 1944 he became the general secretary of SNDP.
 Under his leadership the SNDP Yogam gave emphasis to the field of education and started many educational institutions.
+In the year 1952 he established SN Trust to manage educational institutions across the state.
 SNDP Yogam celebrated its Golden Jubilee year while Sankar was the General Secretary in 1953.
 As part of a year-long celebration he organised an Exhibition in Kollam which is marked in the history of the State as 'SNDP Kanaka Jubilee'.
+In 1957 he quit as general secretary and became associated with SN Trust.

-Sankar returned to the Congress and was elected to the Travancore-Cochin State Assembly in 1948 and stayed as a member of the State Assembly from 1949 to 1956.
+Sankar returned to the Congress and was elected to the Travancore-Cochin State Assembly in 1948 and stayed as a member of the State Assembly from 1949 to 1952.
 Sankar was a member of the Constituent Assembly and also member of the Franchise and Delimitation Commission and the Reforms Committee constituted after the introduction of the Responsible Government.
+In this period he lost two elections to 1952 Travancore-Cochin Legislative Assembly election from Kottarakkara and 1954 Travancore-Cochin Legislative Assembly election from Kollam.
+In 1949 Sankar along with Mannathu Padmanabha Pillai was outsted from Congress briefly and they attempted creating a Ezhava Nair unified platform named Hindu Maha Mandalam.

-He led the Congress party as Kerala Pradesh Congress Committee (KPCC) President during the Vimochana Samaram (Liberation Struggle) in 1958.
-The Congress won the elections in 1960 under R. Sankar's leadership.
+Thereafter he led the Congress party as Kerala Pradesh Congress Committee (KPCC) President during the Vimochana Samaram (Liberation Struggle) in 1959.
+The Congress won the elections in 1960 under R. Sankar's leadership and Sankar won as an MLA from Kannur.
 Though Congress gained majority of seats in the Elections of 1960 to the Kerala Legislative Assembly, Pattom Thanupillai of the Praja Socialist Party was given the Chief Ministership (CM) and Sankar became the Deputy Chief Minister in the Pattom Thanupillai ministry.
 He handled the portfolio of Finance from 1960 to 1962 when he was the Deputy CM.